 You can opt to taste at the winery, located between Murphys and Angels camp, or in the Murphys tasting room.

-TOP TIP: During normal times (years other than 2020), they host “Twisted Fridays” from 5-8pm.
+TOP TIP: They host “Twisted Fridays” from 5-8pm.
 Indulge in their wines while noshing on bites from caterers and jamming out to the local musicians in their Enchanted Garden by the creek.

 Focusing on Rhone-varietals (Rousanne, Marsanne, Viognier, Syrah, Mourvedre and Grenache), this organic winemaker, Lavender Ridge Vineyard, offers flights that you can pair with artisan cheeses.
 If you love lavender’s soothing scent like I do, they offer a wide array of bath salts, body oils, soaps and more in their lavender boutique.